Zigelzi/VanoTD/README.md

 - [x] Players can see their gold
 - [x] Players can see their lives
 - [ ] Players can see current level
+- [ ] Player can see the number and name of the wave